 Are wrinkles, sagging skin, or hollow features aging you?
 You don't have to watch idly as your face subjects itself to time.
-At Pacifica Cosmetic Surgery Center in Newport Beach, California, Dr. Douglas Hendricks offers his patients the best cosmetic injectables - including Botox® and dermal fillers - to smooth, plump, and rejuvenate skin.
+At Pacifica Cosmetic Surgery Center, Dr. Douglas Hendricks offers his Newport Beach Botox and dermal filler patients the best cosmetic injectables to smooth, plump, and rejuvenate skin.
 Learn how these quick and easy treatments can go to work for you by calling Pacifica Cosmetic Surgery Center or booking your appointment.

 Injectables are an ideal way to smooth wrinkles and plump aging skin with a fast, convenient, minimally invasive procedure.